 Lump-Sum Policy Settlement

-If our client is interested in a lump-sum settlement, we use our extensive legal experience with disability insurance claims and carriers to advocate on our clients’ behalf during negotiations.
+If our client is interested in a lump-sum settlement, our attorneys use extensive legal experience with disability insurance claims and carriers to advocate on our clients’ behalf during negotiations.
 Lump-sum buyouts typically occur in one of two scenarios.

-If a court rules that an insurance company has acted in bad faith, the court may also determine that the policyholder should not have to continue his or her relationship with the company.
-Under this scenario, the insurer and policyholder present their respective estimates of the value of future benefits under the policy, taking into account factors such as the nature of the disability, mortality and morbidity (i.e. the policyholder’s health), and the estimated rate of return on investments.
-A jury then determines how much the future benefits are worth, and the insurer is ordered to pay that amount to the policyholder.
+If a court rules that a disability insurance company has acted in bad faith, the court may also determine that the policyholder should not have to continue his or her relationship with the company.
+Under this scenario, the disability insurer and policyholder present their respective estimates of the value of future benefits under the disability insurance policy, taking into account factors such as the nature of the disability, mortality and morbidity (i.e. the policyholder’s health), and the estimated rate of return on investments.
+A jury then determines how much the future disability benefits are worth, and the insurer is ordered to pay that amount to the policyholder.

-When litigating or negotiating a lump-sum settlement, we know what a policy is worth and what settlement amount is fair.
-With knowledge of the insurance company’s practices and understanding of our client’s legal rights, we eliminate the unequal bargaining position that exists between the insured and his or her insurance company to get our client the desired result.
+When litigating or negotiating a lump-sum settlement, our disability insurance attorneys know what a policy is worth and what settlement amount is fair.
+With knowledge of the insurance company’s practices and understanding of our physician and dentist clients’ legal rights, we eliminate the unequal bargaining position that exists between the insured and his or her insurance company to get our clients the desired result.